 Links to information on programs and financial assistance

-Citizenship and Immigration Canada (CIC) administers Inter-Action, Canada's Multiculturalism Grants and Contribution Program.
-The Program supports CIC's mandate and the Canadian Multiculturalism Act by assisting the integration of individuals and communities and their contributions to building an integrated and socially cohesive society.
+(IRCC) administers Inter-Action, Canada's Multiculturalism Grants and Contribution Program.
+The Program supports IRCC's mandate and the Canadian Multiculturalism Act by assisting the integration of individuals and communities and their contributions to building an integrated and socially cohesive society.
 The Settlement and Resettlement program funds services to help newcomers settle and adapt to life in Canada.
 These funds are both broad and could help to support several activities; some of these may include Family Violence projects or events.

 Department of Justice Canada